Universal logic

-Originally the expression Universal logic was coined by analogy with the expression Universal algebra.
-The first idea was to develop Universal logic as a field of logic that studies the features common to all logical systems, aiming to be to logic what Universal algebra is to algebra.
-A number of approaches to universal logic in this sense have been proposed since the twentieth century, using model theoretic, and categorical approaches.
-But then the Univeral Logic Project developed as a general universal logic project including this mathematical project but also many other logical activities (Congresses, Journals, Books Series, Encyclopedia, Logic Prizes, Webinar, YouTube Channel).
+Universal logic is the field of logic that studies the features common to all logical systems, aiming to be to logic what universal algebra is to algebra.
+A number of approaches to universal logic have been proposed since the twentieth century, using model theoretical, and categorical approaches.

-Development of Universal Logic as a General Theory of Logical Systems
+History and development

-The roots of universal logic as general theory of logical systems, may go as far back as some work of Alfred Tarski in the early twentieth century, but the modern notion was first presented in the 1990s by Swiss logician Jean-Yves Béziau.
+The roots of universal logic as general theory of logical systems may go as far back as some work of Alfred Tarski in the early twentieth century and Paul Herz in 1922, but the modern notion was first presented in the 1990s by Swiss logician Jean-Yves Béziau.
 The term 'universal logic' has also been separately used by logicians such as Richard Sylvan and Ross Brady to refer to a new type of (weak) relevant logic.

 In the context defined by Béziau, three main approaches to universal logic have been explored in depth: